🚀 Introduction

 Once your struct is defined, you can render its corresponding template by creating

-an instance of the struct and then calling the .render() method.
+an instance of the struct and then calling the .render(out) method.

 Accessing Data and Logic in the View